History of the Jews in Italy: Late antiquity

 At the time of the foundation of the Ostrogothic rule under Theodoric (493–526), there were flourishing communities of Jews in Rome, Milan, Genoa, Palermo, Messina, Agrigentum, and in Sardinia.
 The Popes of the period were not seriously opposed to the Jews; and this accounts for the ardor with which the latter took up arms for the Ostrogoths as against the forces of Justinian—particularly at Naples, where the remarkable defense of the city was maintained almost entirely by Jews.
-After the failure of the various attempts to make Italy a province of the Byzantine empire, the Jews had to suffer much oppression from the Exarch of Ravenna; but it was not long until the greater part of Italy came into the possession of the Lombards (568-774), under whom they lived in peace.
+After the failure of the various attempts to make Italy a province of the Byzantine Empire, the Jews had to suffer much oppression from the Exarch of Ravenna; but it was not long until the greater part of Italy came into the possession of the Lombards (568-774), under whom they lived in peace.
 Indeed, the Lombards passed no exceptional laws relative to the Jews.
-Even after the Lombards embraced Catholicism the condition of the Jews was always favorable, because the popes of that time not only did not persecute them, but guaranteed them more or less protection.
-Pope Gregory I treated them with much consideration.
+Even after the Lombards embraced Catholicism the condition of the Jews was always favourable, because the popes of that time not only did not persecute them, but guaranteed them more or less protection.
+Pope Gregory I was the first to issue the letter of protection to the Jews, which became known as Sicut Judaeis and was reissued several times in the later Middle Ages.
+Gregory I also intevened on behalf of the Jews of Sicily after having been petitioned by the Jewish community in Rome petitioned Gregory to rectify an unfair situation.
 Under succeeding popes the condition of the Jews did not grow worse; and the same was the case in the several smaller states into which Italy was divided.
 Both popes and states were so absorbed in continual external and internal dissensions that the Jews were left in peace.
-In every individual state of Italy a certain amount of protection was granted to them in order to secure the advantages of their commercial enterprise.
+In every individual state of Italy a certain amount of protection was granted to them.
 The fact that the historians of this period scarcely make mention of the Jews, suggests that their circumstances were tolerable.